jeamick/FeeEstimation/README.md

   For this exercise assume that there is no coinbase transaction.
 - A transaction may only appear in a block if all of its parents appear _earlier_ in the block.

-## General advice

-- Spend no more than two hours on the exercise.
-It’s intentional that this isn’t enough time to come up with a ‘perfect’ solution.
-First, make a naive solution that constructs a valid block, then iterate to improve it.
-- We’re most familiar with Python, C++, JavaScript, Java, Rust, Scheme, Lisp, and Elixir and would prefer to receive solutions in those languages.
-If you’d like to use a different language, please check with us first to make sure we’ll be able to review it!
-- The usual good principles of software engineering apply: we want maintainable, clear code that’s easy to run, test, and understand.
-- You should be able to explain your reasoning, design decisions, and trade-offs.

 You should send us: